rsmaller/carg/README.md

 ### ENFORCE_STRICT_NESTING_ORDER
 This flag declares that nested arguments should be passed all in sequence, without any arguments in-between.

+### MULTI_ARG
+This flag should be used to declare that an argument should be a linked list of values from which to add on to each time an argument is found.
+When an argument is toggled with this flag, it is allowed to be repeated in the argument vector.

 ### NO_DEFAULT_VALUE
 This macro expands to `{0}`, and any argument initialized with it in `argInit()` will be zero-initialized.
 To enforce